kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_weather.md

 - Predict tides

 ## Weather
+Weather conditions can change rapidly and significantly impact your outdoor activities.

+In mountainous regions, take extra precautions when above the treeline, as weather can be more severe and you are more exposed to the elements.

 ### Precipitation
 You can generally continue outdoor activities in light precipitation.
 However, if it starts precipitating heavily, seek shelter.
 Be aware of the risk of hypothermia, and take steps to stay warm and dry.